 Much of the regular business of the school is considered by governors in specialist committees which take reports, analyse information, discuss the issues in detail and provide advice to the Headmaster and his staff.
 They meet each term and report back to Full Governing Body meetings with actions and recommendations.

-Historic attendance of Governors at Full Governing Body meetings can be seen in our Statement of Accounts.Committee and responsibility grid
+Historic attendance of Governors at Governing Body meetings can be seen here.Committee and responsibility grid

 Membership: Chair and Vice Chair of Governors, Chairs of other committees and the Senior Leadership Team.